cunnie/writings/ugly.md

 Eric was a little uncomfortable because he didn&rsquo;t want to acknowledge that Paula may have wanted more from him than just discussions about music, &ldquo;Aw, she&rsquo;s okay.&rdquo;

-&ldquo;What are you saying dude--you wanna go out with her?
-I&rsquo;ll call her up now and tell her--she&rsquo;ll be psyched!
+&ldquo;What are you saying dude&mdash;you wanna go out with her?
+I&rsquo;ll call her up now and tell her&mdash;she&rsquo;ll be psyched!
 I&rsquo;ll tell her, &rsquo;yo, Eric wants to date you, but he plays hard to get, so you gotta dog him all the time.&rsquo; &rdquo;

 Eric smiled in spite of himself, &ldquo;Don&rsquo;t do that man; she&rsquo;s not my type.&rdquo;